 Determining where to put your company’s Customer Success expense

-Remember that if your Customer Success expense sits in COGs, it will affect your gross margins and flow through to your calculation of Customer Lifetime Value (CLV) and any other metrics using gross margin.
+Remember that if your expense sits in COGs, it will affect your gross margins and flow through to your calculation of Customer Lifetime Value (CLV) and any other metrics using gross margin.
 In addition, if you use all of your sales and marketing in your calculation of Customer Acquisition Cost (CAC), and Customer Success is included, your CAC will be too high and should be taken out.
-If Customer Success is only working with existing customers, it isn’t expense associated with the acquisition of new customers.
+If it is only working with existing customers, it isn’t expense associated with the acquisition of new customers.

 Contact us if you have any questions or would like more information on how to benchmark your SaaS company expenses and performance against peers.